- Campus Departments

 • ballasts, wire

 The recycling events are sponsored by the UMMS Sustainability Committee and Northeast Material Handling of Lowell.
-Since Earth Day of 2011, a total of 11 events have been held, with 75,633 pounds of electronic items collected from the school and hospital community.
+The first campus electronic recycling event was held during the UMMS Earth Day celebration in 2011, and since then, the twice-a-year events have collected 48,450 pounds of electronic items from the school and hospital community.

-For more information about the event send an email to email@example.com.
+For more information about the event contact: GrowingGreen@umassmed.edu.